The Warrior's Way poster

 The inciting incident occurs at 13 minutes when Yang discovers he cannot kill the enemy clan's baby girl, defying his master's orders and betraying everything he was trained to be..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Yang actively chooses to stay in the town and protect the people, beginning to train and prepare to defend them against Colonel's gang., moving from reaction to action.
+This shows the protagonist's commitment to Yang actively chooses to stay in the town and protect the people, beginning to train and prepare to defend them against Colonel's gang., moving from reaction to action.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
-Here, The town is devastated by Colonel's attack, innocent people die, and Yang's master Saddest Flute arrives for final confrontation - the warrior's hope for peaceful redemption appears destroyed., indicates the protagonist at their lowest point.
+Here, The town is devastated by Colonel's attack, innocent people die, and Yang's master Saddest Flute arrives for final confrontation - the warrior's hope for peaceful redemption appears destroyed., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Yang synthesizes warrior skills with his newfound humanity - he will fight not as an assassin but as a protector, using his deadly abilities to defend rather than destroy., demonstrating the transformation achieved throughout the journey.